 When you hire an experienced Minneapolis & St. Paul criminal defense attorney to represent you, you can expect an aggressive criminal defense.
 This means using strategies specific to your case that are designed to get results.
 It is very important to prove what really happened rather than what appears to have happened so that the best result can be secured in the case.
 If convicted, the penalties can range from $30,000 in fines and 20 years in prison for first degree assault to $3,000 in fines and 90 days in jail for fifth degree assault.
 Avoiding as many of the penalties as possible is always in the best interest of the client’s well-being and future.

 There are varying degrees of assault.
-Which a person is charged with depends on the exact nature of the act, but it can result in a felony charge that can lead to fines and prison time.
+But every Minnesota assault crime is a serious charge up to and including a felony which can result in fines and prison time.
 If you have been accused of assault, you have the right to secure the representation of a highly experienced attorney who can protect your rights and your future.

 To learn more about your rights and options, contact me, Minneapolis Criminal Defense Lawyer F.T.
 Sessoms, at 612-344-1505 and request a consultation as I would be happy to discuss your case with you.